Preeclampsia and Eclampsia

 To meet the standard of care in the diagnosis and management of preeclampsia, your doctor must monitor you adequately throughout your pregnancy, and after delivery.
 Your doctor should ask questions to uncover any risk factors, ask questions about any symptoms you may be experiencing, and take it seriously when you describe any signs of preeclampsia.
 Your doctor should routinely monitor your blood pressure and protein levels in your urine.
 Failing to keep appropriate track of you during your pregnancy could mean failing to detect preeclampsia.

 Once preeclampsia is diagnosed, it must be taken seriously and managed appropriately.
 Depending on the circumstances and what stage of pregnancy you’re in, management may include mandatory bed rest, magnesium sulfate injections, and if your baby is developed enough, medically induced labor or Cesarean section.

 If your doctor failed to monitor or manage preeclampsia and you or your baby was injured as a result, a medical malpractice attorney may be able to help you get the compensation you deserve.
-Please call Staver Law Group at to schedule your free consultation.
+Please call Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to schedule your free consultation.